panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 title: "A Simple Explanation of React.useEffect()"
 description: "useEffect() hook executes side-effects in React components."
 published: "2020-10-13T08:50Z"
-modified: "2020-10-13T08:50Z"
+modified: "2020-10-14T09:00Z"
 thumbnail: "./images/effect-4.jpg"
 slug: react-useeffect-explanation
-tags: ['react', 'hook', 'useEffect']
+tags: ['react', 'hook', 'useeffect']
 recommended: ['dont-overuse-react-usecallback', 'use-react-memo-wisely']
 type: post
 commentsThreadId: react-useeffect-explanation
 ---

 I am impressed by the expressiveness of React hooks.
-It feels good when you can do so much by writing so little.
+You can do so much by writing so little.

 But the brevity of hooks has a price &mdash; they're relatively difficult to get started.
 This is true for `useEffect()` &mdash; the hook that manages side-effects in React components.